Dry Eye Disease

 Each layer of the tear film serves a purpose.
 The oily layer is the outside of the tear film.
 It makes the tear surface smooth and keeps tears from drying up too quickly.
 This layer is made in the eye’s meibomian glands.
 The watery layer is the middle of the tear film.
 It makes up most of what we see as tears.
 This layer cleans the eye, washing away particles that do not belong in the eye.
 This layer comes from the lacrimal glands in the eyelids.
 The mucus layer is the inner layer of the tear film.

 This helps spread the watery layer over the eye’s surface, keeping it moist.
 Without mucus, tears would not stick to the eye.
 Mucus is made in the conjuntiva.
 This is the clear tissue covering the white of your eye and inside your eyelids.
 Normally, our eyes constantly make tears to stay moist.
 If our eyes are irritated, or we cry, our eyes make a lot of tears.
-But, sometimes the eyes don’t make enough tears or something affects one or more layers of the tear film.
-In those cases, we end up with dry eyes.
+However, sometimes the eyes don’t make enough tears or something affects one or more layers of the tear film.

 Your ophthalmologist will begin with an eye exam.
 He or she will look at your eyelids and the surface of the eye.
 They will also check how you blink.
 There are many different tests that help diagnose dry eyes.
 Your ophthalmologist may do a test that measures the quality or the thickness of your tears.
 He or she may also measure how quickly you produce tears.